od-machine/machine-documentation/docs/source/services/ppm/ppm.rst

 :kbd:`POST /api/v1/ppm/index_ppm_patient`

-   Index the patient's questionaire details from S3 bucket to the ArangoDB.
+   Index the patient's questionnaire details from S3 bucket to the ArangoDB.

    **Parameters**: